Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 1. Prepare the ship for a journey to a new star system.
 2. Choose the direction of travel.
 3. The course of the quest:
-     - At the beginning of the journey, resolve the crisis of morale in the engine room.
+     - At the beginning of the journey, resolve the morale crisis in the engine room.
      - In the middle of the journey, choose between the costly but safe and the cheap but dangerous path.
 4. After arrival, save the path on a cartridge, repair the ship, explore the new star system.